Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Creates a firewall rule for a SQL Database server.

 ### [New-AzSqlServerOutboundFirewallRule](New-AzSqlServerOutboundFirewallRule.md)
-Creates a new Outbound Firewall Rule by adding the new allowed FQDN to list.
+Adds the allowed FQDN to the list of outbound firewall rules and creates a new outbound firewall rule for Azure SQL Database server.

 ### [New-AzSqlServerTrustGroup](New-AzSqlServerTrustGroup.md)
-Creates a new Server Trust Group.
+Creates or updates a Server Trust Group.

 ### [New-AzSqlServerVirtualNetworkRule](New-AzSqlServerVirtualNetworkRule.md)
 Creates an Azure SQL Server Virtual Network Rule.

 ### [New-AzSqlSyncAgent](New-AzSqlSyncAgent.md)
 Creates an Azure SQL Sync Agent.